THE LAST DAUGHTER OF KRYPTON

-"Well should be going," Claire said, "I know what you're Dad's like if you don't get home on time."
+"Well I should be going," Claire said, "I know what you're Dad's like if you don't get home on time."

 "Don't remind me," Lana said rolling her eyes.
 As the pair started walking towards home, Lana turned to her friend.
 "So with your x-ray vision thingie, could you do me a favour?"

 Claire took her usual route home after Lana went her own way.
-Speeding through the corn fields, a blur of colour.
+Speeding through the corn fields, a blur of motion.
 She did love the feeling of speed, but there was one thing she loved more.
-With a great bound she leap into the air, feeling the ground drop away and rising to meet the sky.
+With a great bound she leapt into the air, feeling the ground drop away and rising to meet the sky.
 Almost too soon, she was heading back towards earth.
 She followed the jump by another and another, finally stopping at the end of the fields.